vicliv/CompactionAnalysis/README.md

 Python 3.6+ with matplotlib needs to be installed

 ## Running
 Run run.sh with the command ./run.sh from the terminal within the CompactionAnalysis directory.
 It will run the command used the get the results in this experiment.
 Note that the tests were made on a 3.4 Ghz 6 cores CPU and can be very different on other computer.
-The main point the retain is the difference between leveled and tiered compaction policies on the 4 different workload tested.
-The advantage and inconvinience of both policies should remain the same on different computers that as a decent amount of ram.
+The main point the retain is the difference between leveled and tiered compaction policies on the 4 different workloads tested.
+The advantage and inconvenience of both policies should remain the same on different computers that as a decent amount of ram.

 The run.sh file might not work on a Windows OS, I recommand getting a Unix emulator to run it.